tweag/HaskellR/README.md

 Optionally, pass in the `--docker` flag to all commands if you wish to develop inside a Docker container for more reproducible builds.

+Optionally, pass in the `--nix` flag to all commands if you have the [Nix][nix] package manager installed (it's cross platform).
+Nix can populate a *local* build environment including all necessary system dependencies without touching your global filesystem.

 ## License

 Copyright (c) 2013-2015 Amgen, Inc.